Kington Lease Extension - Free Consultation

 Bank of Scotland Minimum 70 years from the date of the mortgage.

-Chelsea Building Society 85 years from the date of completion of the mortgage.
+Yorkshire Building Society 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

 Get in touch with one of our Kington lease extension solicitors or enfranchisement solicitors

-Irrespective of whether you are a tenant or a freeholder in Kington,the lease extension experts that we work with will always be happy to discuss any residential leasehold matters and offer you the benefit of their experience and the close ties they enjoy with Kington valuers.
+Irrespective of whether you are a tenant or a freeholder in Kington,the lease extension experts that we work with will always be prepared to discuss any residential leasehold matters and offer you the benefit of their experience and the close ties they enjoy with Kington valuers.

-Kington Lease Extension Case Studies:
+Kington Lease Extension Case Summaries:

-Morgan, Kington, Hertfordshire,
+Olivia, Kington, Hertfordshire,

 Kington case: